 OBS Studio is a freebie for recording and live streaming, which is notably sought after Twitch gaming streamers.
 Shortly before in September 2019, OBS owner JIM officially released a blog – “Twitch Becomes Premiere Sponsor of the OBS Project“- to confirm the relationship between them before and for the time to come.

 OBS Studio is regarded as the most powerful tool among screen recording freeware.
-And you can find its name anywhere people asking for recorder recommendation.
-When you take it as an MP4 screen recorder on your Linux, it can:
+So you can see its name anywhere people are asking for recorder recommendation.
+When you take it as an MP4 screen recorder on your computer, it can:

 ● Real-time capture any screen sources at an unlimited number – Window Capture, Browser, Display Capture, Game Capture, Image (Slide Show), Media Source, Text, Video Capture Device (e.g webcam), Audio Input/Output Capture and so on.